 Treatments for multiple myeloma

-If you have multiple myeloma, your healthcare team will create a treatment plan just for you.
-It will be based on your health and specific information about the cancer.
+Your healthcare team will create a treatment plan just for you.
+The plan is based on your health and specific information about the cancer.
+What you want is also important when planning treatment.
 When deciding which treatments to offer for multiple myeloma, your healthcare team will consider:

 • your age and health status

-• whether or not you have symptoms and which symptoms you have
+• if you have symptoms and which symptoms you have

-• if you have complications of the disease, such as kidneys not working well
+• if you have complications of the disease, such as your kidneys not working well

-• whether or not you are eligible to have a stem cell transplant – this depends on age, performance status and if you have other health issues
+• if you are able to have a stem cell transplant (this depends on age, performance status and if you have other health issues)

 • the type of multiple myeloma